 Beekeeping is a wonderful and satisfying activity for many people all over the world.
 It is a creative use of space for both conservation and profit purposes.
 Package bees are an excellent way for beekeepers to get started with a new hive.
 Installing package bees may also be used to strengthen weak colonies.
-This article will help you to have a smooth time with installing package bees into your bee hive.
-It is useful in showing you how to make sure the bees take to a beehive.
+This article will help you to have a smooth time as you will learn how to install package bees into your Langstroth top bar beehive.
+Furthermore, you will learn how to make sure the bees take to a beehive.

 What are Package Bees?